spaceship-prompt/spaceship-prompt/docs/advanced/creating-section.md

 * **Good:** git status/branch, runtime version via version manager, etc
 * **Bad:** version of language-specific framework, settled projects versions, etc

-### Section should be minimalistic
+### Section should be fast

-If your section performs any heavy checking, find a way to make it faster or consider using an alias instead of creating a new section.
+If your section performs any heavy checking, find a way to make it faster.
+Use async rendering for performing heavy tasks.
+Section should be:

-* **Good:** check if command exists, check the value of environment variable
+* **Async:** if it executes external commands, perform complex calculations, reading large files
-* **Bad:** network requests, reading large files, etc
+* **Sync:** if it checks command availability, checks the value of environment variable

 ### Follow naming convention for options